Data requirements for calculating emissions factor for a crop.

-A field contains a collection of data grouped into cultivation cycles.
+Each field contains a collection of management data grouped into cultivation cycles.
 Field data include:

 - Field location (field boundaries, lat/long)